shscoding/shscoding.github.io/_posts/2021-07-21-my-first-3d-modeling-experience.md

 I thought of an idea which was that maybe the shell tool that I used to hollow out the cube would not select the hole if I made a hole first.
 This turned out to be correct and I was able to perform the task quite quickly.

 ## Final Thoughts
-Ultimately, I think that this puzzle was helpful for my understanding of the software; it introduced the idea of creating a distinct order for easier design and allowed me to be creative with the ways that I might be able to solve the problem, even if they were wrong.
+Ultimately, this puzzle was helpful for my understanding of the software; it introduced the idea of creating a distinct order for easier design and allowed me to be creative with the ways that I might be able to solve the problem, even if they were wrong.